 This year, she saw her memoir, The Most Unlikely Champion, published by Balboa Press.
 She is revising the book for a second edition and considering authoring another book.
 The book details her rise to stardom, but also scenes from her “first act”—as a 12-year-old girl emigrating to San Francisco from China, who falls in love, gets married, has a bustling family and works in real estate development—until the loss of an infant child and a devastating life event involving her relationship with her husband—causes her to seek the solace in and challenges of the shooting sports.
 Training to become a world-class pistol shooter forced her to focus on becoming a professional athlete, which allowed her to heal and recover, and find her faith.

 Currently, she is training to compete in the shooting sports’ most prestigious match, the NRA Bianchi Cup, held at the end of May in Columbia, Mo.
 So how did Vera arrive at this level of shooting, and claimed the women’s championship title again and again?

-Continue reading this post from American Rifleman here.
+Continue reading this post from NRA Women (formerly American Rifleman) here.